U.S. senator calls on DOJ to force GM compensation fund

 Blumenthal also asked Holder to intervene in pending civil actions stemming from the recall "to oppose any action by GM to deny responsibility for consumer damages on grounds that those damages may have resulted from deceptive and fraudulent concealment and other misconduct by GM."

-(Reporting by Richard Cowan in Washington and Ben Klayman in Detroit; Editing by Jonathan Oatis and David Gregorio)
+(Reporting by Richard Cowan in Washington and Ben Klayman in Detroit; Editing by Jonathan Oatis)